Canada Moonseed, Canadian Moonseed, Common Moonseed, Moonseed, Yellow Parilla

 Menispermum canadense L. is the correct and accepted scientific name for this species.
 The genus was described and the species was named as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 As of 12-4-21 when this page was last updated, Plants of the World Online by Kew lists 2 species in the Menispermum genus.
 It is a member of the plant family Menispermaceae with 75 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Menispermum canadense is from Plants of the World Online.
 The map on the USDA Plants Database is the same.
 The species could have a broader range than what the maps show.